juziwang123/shiyanlou-code/README.md

 # shiyanlou-code
-The purpose of this file is to collect the execise I did I will appreciate if  it can help you
+The purpose of this file is to collect the execise I did .
+I would appreciate if you could give me some advice